Trump says he’s ordered Pentagon to ‘prepare for possible action’ in Nigeria | News Channel 3-12

 “I am hereby instructing our Department of War to prepare for possible action,” Trump wrote.
 “If we attack, it will be fast, vicious, and sweet, just like the terrorist thugs attack our CHERISHED Christians!
 WARNING: THE NIGERIAN GOVERNMENT BETTER MOVE FAST!”

+“Yes sir,” US Secretary of Defense Pete Hegseth posted on social media with a screenshot of Trump’s comments.

+“The killing of innocent Christians in Nigeria — and anywhere — must end immediately.
+The Department of War is preparing for action.
+Either the Nigerian Government protects Christians, or we will kill the Islamic Terrorists who are committing these horrible atrocities.”

-The announcement comes after Trump accused Nigeria of religious freedom violations on Friday, claiming that “Christianity is facing an existential threat in Nigeria” and designating the nation as a “Country of Particular Concern” under the International Religious Freedom Act.
-The label is a suggestion that his administration has found that Nigeria has engaged or tolerated “systematic, ongoing, (and) egregious violations of religious freedom.”
+Trump’s announcement comes after he accused Nigeria of religious freedom violations on Friday, claiming that “Christianity is facing an existential threat in Nigeria” and designating the nation as a “Country of Particular Concern” under the International Religious Freedom Act.
+The label is a suggestion that his administration has found that Nigeria has engaged in or tolerated “systematic, ongoing, (and) egregious violations of religious freedom.”

 He added that Nigeria is “working with the United States government and the international community to deepen understanding and cooperation on protection of communities of all faiths.”